connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 title: "Tutorial: Adding Lighthouse to Your Code Base"
 description: "How to setup Lighthouse audits within your code that are reusable and versatile."
 pubDate: "July 1 2023"
-heroImage: "/lighthouse.jpg"
+heroImage: "../../assets/lighthouse.jpg"
 draft: false
 ---

-*The Lighthouse Node API has changed quite a bit since I first wrote this article.
-Unfortunately, this post probably currently serves as way to see how to do a general integration rather than a new one.*
+_The Lighthouse Node API has changed quite a bit since I first wrote this article.
+Unfortunately, this post probably currently serves as way to see how to do a general integration rather than a new one._

 Lighthouse is a performance testing tool owned by Google for your website.
 Lighthouse scores have an infamous and well-earned reputation with developers because businesses often over-emphasize the importance of Lighthouse scores on projects.
 While I 100% agree that Lighthouse is often misused by companies, Lighthouse can provide development teams with valuable insight to optimizing their code base and highlight problems they may not be aware of.
 Lighthouse can assist with optimizing libraries, optimizing rendering, optimizing assets, ensuring good practice for SEO and ADA, and lots of other little goodies.